build-on-aws/bedrock-agent-txt2sql/README.md

 ![bucket domain data](Streamlit_App/images/bucket_domain_data.png)

 - **Amazon Athena Bucket**: Create another S3 bucket for the Athena service.
 Call it "athena-destination-store-alias".
-You will need to use this S3 bucket when configuring the Amazon Athena service in a later step.
+You will need to use this S3 bucket when configuring the Amazon Athena service in the next step.